June 2024 / EQUITY

 Health care spending will continue to rise, but beneficiaries will differ

-Whoever ultimately is elected the next U.S. president in November, we would expect health care spending to continue rising under either a Biden or a Trump administration.
+Whoever ultimately is elected the next U.S. president in November—be it Harris or Trump—we would expect health care spending to continue to rise.
 Even though both candidates have voiced a desire to bring down medical inflation, and specifically to rein in high drug prices, total spending will continue to be driven higher by patient demand, an aging population, and the cost of medical services and innovation.
-Our expectation, should President Biden win, is for total health care expenditure to increase, with public spending outpacing private.
-An early budgetary port of call for a new Biden administration is likely to be an extension to the expanded ACA subsidies.
-In contrast, if President Trump is reelected, we anticipate that he will move to reduce or eliminate the expanded federal subsidies, as well as reduce funding for several health programs, including Medicaid.
+Our expectation, should Kamala Harris win, is for total health care expenditure to increase, with public spending outpacing private.
+An early budgetary port of call for a new Harris administration is likely to be an extension to the expanded ACA subsidies.
+In contrast, if a Trump administration is reelected, we anticipate that he will move to reduce or eliminate the expanded federal subsidies, as well as reduce funding for several health programs, including Medicaid.
 While any attempts to overturn Obamacare fully are unlikely to succeed, weakening the ACA could ultimately see higher costs and reduced coverage for lower‑income Americans.
-In the event of a Trump victory, we would anticipate increased private health expenditure, at the expense of public programs, while pharmaceutical companies could also be better off, should a new Trump administration revoke Medicare’s power to negotiate drug prices directly.
+In the event of a Trump victory, we would anticipate increased private health expenditure, at the expense of public programs, while pharmaceutical companies could also be better off, if a new Trump administration were to revoke Medicare’s power to negotiate drug prices directly.

 The material does not constitute a distribution, an offer, an invitation, a personal or general recommendation or solicitation to sell or buy any securities in any jurisdiction or to conduct any particular investment activity.
 The material has not been reviewed by any regulatory authority in any jurisdiction.